Stellarium/stellarium-unity/README.md

  - The Assets/Spout folder and its parts in the Plugins folder (BSD-2 license, please see its project website for details.)
  - The Assets/JSONobject folder (3rd party, MIT license.
 Please see it for details.)

+Drag the Stellarium and FPSController prefabs from Assets/stellarium-unity into your scene.

 Prepare Assets/StreamingAssets/SkyBoxes directory with subdirectories for each preconfigured skybox snapshots, esp. a "live" folder, or install some StelSkyboxes.unitypackage.